Recent developments with Devon Energy Corporation (DVN) have led to the company’s beta value being reach 2.45 cents. - News Daemon

 Technical Analysis of Devon Energy Corporation (DVN)

-Devon Energy Corporation (NYSE: DVN) saw its 5-day average volume 10.49 million, a negative change from its year-to-date volume of 12.31 million.
-As of the previous 9 days, the stock’s Stochastic %D was 28.35%.
-Additionally, its Average True Range was 3.09.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 9.9 million.
+That was inferior than the volume of 12.27 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 60.73%.
+Additionally, its Average True Range was 2.85.

-At the time of writing, stock’s 50-day Moving Average is $69.12, while its 200-day Moving Average is $64.12.
-Nevertheless, the first resistance level for the watch stands at $67.86 in the near term.
-At $69.19, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $70.53.
-If the price goes on to break the first support level at $65.19, it is likely to go to the next support level at $63.85.
-The third support level lies at $62.52 if the price breaches the second support level.
+At the time of writing, stock’s 50-day Moving Average is $69.40, while its 200-day Moving Average is $64.43.
+However, in the short run, Devon Energy Corporation’s stock first resistance to watch stands at $69.29.
+Second resistance stands at $70.13.
+The third major resistance level sits at $70.77.
+If the price goes on to break the first support level at $67.81, it is likely to go to the next support level at $67.17.
+The third support level lies at $66.33 if the price breaches the second support level.

 Devon Energy Corporation (NYSE: DVN) Key Stats